MedAzizTousli/OpenClassrooms-Programming-Languages-Courses/README.md

 <p> This repository contains my full documentation of OpenClassrooms' Programming Languages Courses (C, C++, Python, Java, JavaScript, SQL, Linux). </p>

 <h2> About the Courses </h2>
-<p> OpenClassrooms is an online education platform for vocational training, providing courses in IT, technology, entrepreneurship, and digital skills.</p>
-<p> Courses are conducted fully online, through a mix of video resources, online reading, real-life projects and individual mentoring sessions. </p>
+<p> OpenClassrooms is an online education platform for vocational training, providing courses in IT, technology, entrepreneurship, and digital skills.
+Courses are conducted fully online, through a mix of video resources, online reading, real-life projects and individual mentoring sessions. </p>

 https://openclassrooms.com/